mayaanne/foundations/sprint-4/js-repl-intro.md

 >- ???

 ## Summary
-During this sprint you will be using repl.it, a website that lets you run all sorts of code in your browser, in this case to run your challenges.
+During this sprint you will be using [repl.it](https://repl.it/), a website that lets you run all sorts of code in your browser, in this case to run your challenges for sprint 4.
 Take this time to get yourself familiar with the site and how it works.
 It simulates what we will be doing from the computer in bootcamp, but without having to do any set up!

 ## Timebox